fcn06/swarm/README.md

 *   `workflow_management`: The core library for defining, parsing, and executing multi-agent workflows and plans.
 *   `mcp_runtime`: Manages interactions with external tools and services via the Model Context Protocol (MCP).
 *   `llm_api`: Offers a standardized interface for seamless integration with various Large Language Models.
 *   `agent_service_adapters`: Provides client-side implementations (adapters) for interacting with the core agent services (discovery, memory, evaluation).
+Ensures proper dependency injection of discovery, evaluation and memory services.
 *   `agent_discovery_service`: An HTTP service enabling agents to register themselves and discover other available agents.
 *   `agent_memory_service`: A service designed to manage and share conversational history and contextual information among agents.
 *   `agent_evaluation_service`: Implements the "LLM as a Judge" functionality to evaluate agent and workflow execution outcomes.